 Figure 21 shows the normal behaviour of FE3.
 Input symbols from the left represent information flows from FE2.
-Input symbols from the right and output symbols to the right represent information flows from and to FE4 and signals from and to the collocated CC.
+Input symbols from the right and output symbols to the right represent information flows from and to FE4.

 Figure 22 shows the normal behaviour of FE4.
-Input symbols from the left represent information flows from FE3.
-Output symbols to the right represent information flows to FE5.
+Input symbols from the left represent information flows from FE3 or FE2.
+Input symbols from the right represent information flows from FE5.
+Output symbols to the left represent information flows to FE3 or FE2.

 Figure 23 shows the normal behaviour of FE5.
-Input symbols from the left represent information flows from FE4.
-Output symbols to the right represent primitives to the user.
+Input symbols from the right represent primitives from the called user.
+Output symbols to the left represent information flows to FE4.